fantana21/SoftwareDevelopment/GeneralGuidelines.md

 ## 3. Anti-patterns

 These are not guidelines but things that should be avoided.
-They inevitable overlap with the other principles and guildelines but sometimes it is easier to remember what *not* to do.
+They inevitably overlap with the other principles and guidelines, but sometimes it is easier to remember what *not* to do.

 ### 3.1.
 Premature Optimization